-At the end of each five-year period, the daily average water level data will be collated into a single file for each study system for use in the shoreline vegetation model.
-The model will be run separately for each study reservoir and diversion lake, and will output boundary elevation data as meters below maximum elevation.
-Details of the modeling procedure is provided by Bruce (2002b)
+At the end of the sampling period, the daily average water level data will be collated into a single file for each study system for use in the shoreline vegetation model.
+The model will output boundary elevation data as meters below maximum elevation.
+Details of the modeling procedure are provided by Bruce (2002b).